johncthomas/crispr_screen_viewer/README.md

 ## Manage database
 See `crispr-screen-viewer database -h`

-Input data is currently several CSV files and a SQL database.
-In the future this is likely to move to a single database for everything.
+Construct database from input files.
 Example dataset is in the data directory.

 ## Run the viewer
 ### via script